bastiankn/tracker/backend/README.md

 --version and pip --version
 The following in Terminal
 - virutalenv .venv
-- .venv\Scripts\activate (You might have to enable running scripts in powershell)
+- .venv\Scripts\activate (You might have to enable running scripts in powershell: Open WindowsPowershell as admin, Get-ExecutionPolicy, if restricted: Set-ExecutionPolicy RemoteSigned)